 Moffat Takadiwa

 Moffat Takadiwa (b.
 1983, Hurungwe) lives and works in Harare, Zimbabwe.
-Takadiwa transforms post-consumer waste—such as computer keyboards, bottle tops, toothbrushes and toothbrush tubes—into lush, densely layered sculptures and tapestry-like wall works and sculptures.
-A prominent voice from the post-independence artist generation in Zimbabwe, Takadiwa’s work centerstages his Korekore heritage while engaging with themes such as consumerism, inequality, post-colonialism and the environment.
+Takadiwa transforms post-consumer waste—such as computer keyboards, bottle tops, toothbrushes, and toothbrush tubes— into lush, densely layered sculptures and tapestry-like wall works and sculptures.
+A prominent voice from the post-independence artist generation in Zimbabwe, Takadiwa creates work that centerstages his Korekore heritage while engaging with themes such as consumerism, inequality, post-colonialism, and the environment.
 Takadiwa is also a founder of Mbare Art Space in Harare where he plays a major role in mentoring the growing artist community, establishing the world's first artistic center dedicated to repurposing reclaimed materials.

 Posts